 Respondents presenting immediate physical threat or safety risk to students, faculty or staff, as determined by the campus Behavioral Intervention Team, may be removed from educational programs or activities pending a formal investigation.
 Student respondents may challenge emergency removal decisions.
-If the respondent is an employee, they may be placed on administrative leave for the duration of the investigation.
+If the respondent is an employee, they may be placed on administrative leave for the investigation.

-A formal complaint may be filed with Campus Safety, by contacting one of the designated Deputy Coordinators or by filing a report directly with the campus Title IX Coordinator.

-The contact information for those individuals is listed below.
+A formal complaint may be filed with Campus Safety, the Dean of Students, the Executive Director of Human Resources, or the campus Title IX Coordinator.
+Contact information for those individuals is listed below.